Hand-Foot-and-Mouth Disease in Children

 The symptoms of hand-foot-and-mouth disease are often unique.
-But they can seem like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+But some symptoms may be caused by other health problems.
+Have your child see their healthcare provider for a diagnosis.

 How is hand-foot-and-mouth disease diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
+They will give your child a physical exam.
 The physical exam will include looking at the rash.
 The rash is unique to hand-foot-and-mouth disease.
 The rash may be enough to diagnose your child.
 In some cases, your child may also have a throat culture or stool sample sent to a lab for testing.

 How is hand-foot-and-mouth disease treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
-Antibiotics are not used to treat this illness.
+Antibiotics aren't used to treat this illness.

 The goal of treatment is to help reduce symptoms.
 Symptoms may last up to a week.
 Treatment may include: